 2017-2018 Undergraduate Diversity Student Advocates: Applications for the next cohort of Diversity Student Advocates are closed.
 Please welcome our newest members: Chantal Toupin, Chelse Steele and Chinenye Uduji.

 CS Diversity Conferences: Check out this document for a list of diversity related CS conferences in 2017.
-Scholarships for conference attendance are available through the conference organizations' website.
-Tapia scholarships close February 28.
-Grace Hopper scholarships close March 8.
-The CS Department also offers scholarships for conference attendance; the CS scholarship application is open now until May 26, 2017.
+The CS Department offers scholarships for conference attendance; the CS scholarship application is open now until May 26, 2017.

 Brown CS Health & Wellness: Do you have tips/advice for how to maintain good health while concentrating in CS?
 Go to https://goo.gl/s021Mi and add your advice!